TendaniSadiki/k53simulationapp/COMPREHENSIVE_IMAGE_QUESTION_MAPPING.md

 ## Overview
 This document provides a systematic mapping of all 206 road sign images organized into 23 categories to appropriate K53 test questions.
 The images are located in `assets/individual_signs/` with subfolders for each category.

+## 🛠️ Asset Path Correction System

+The app now includes an automatic asset path correction system that fixes common path mismatches at runtime:

+### How It Works
+- **SafeImageWidget** automatically applies path corrections using `AssetPathSanitizer.correctAssetPath()`
+- **Debug logging** shows when corrections occur: "Asset path corrected: [old] → [new]"
+- **Common fixes**: Prohibition signs placed in SELECTIVE RESTRICTION folder are automatically redirected to PROHIBITION folder

+### Known Path Corrections
+- `SELECTIVE RESTRICTION SIGNS/No over taking vehicles by goods vehicles for the next 500m.png` → `PROHIBITION SIGNS/No over taking vehicles by goods vehicles for the next 500m.png`
+- Other prohibition signs with similar mismatches

+### Benefits
+- ✅ Eliminates "Asset not found" errors for prohibition signs
+- ✅ Automatic runtime correction without manual intervention
+- ✅ Debug visibility for path correction operations

 ## Image Categories and Counts

 ### 1. CHANGES IN VEHICLE MOVEMENT AHEAD (14 images)